Legislative Assembly of New BrunswickMLA Bios - 58th Legislature

 Hon.
 Rick Doucet

 Rick Doucet represents the riding of Fundy-The Isles-Saint John West.
 He was reelected to the 58th Legislature in the provincial election held September 22, 2014.
 On October 7, 2014, he was sworn in as Minister of Economic Development and Minister of Agriculture, Aquaculture and Fisheries, as well as Minister responsible for Opportunities NB and for Trade Policy.
+In June 2016 he was appointed Minister of Energy and Resource Development, Minister of Agriculture, Aquaculture and Fisheries (renamed Aquaculture and Fisheries in September 2017), and Government House Leader.
 He also serves as vice-chair of the Jobs Board.

 He was first elected to the Legislative Assembly of New Brunswick in the June 9, 2003, provincial election.
 He was reelected on September 18, 2006, and served as Minister of Fisheries.
 On September 27, 2010, he was reelected for a third term and was the official Opposition Critic for matters related to Transportation and Infrastructure, and later in his term, Energy.